maruel/citygpt/data/ottawa/ingested/residential-protective-plumbing-law-no-2025-89.md

   1. the property is an eligible property in accordance with Section 2 above;
   1. the application satisfies the requirements set out in Section 3 above;
   1. the applicant satisfies the acknowledgement requirements set out in Section 4 above;
-  1. the applicant agrees that the protective plumbing has been installed in a manner and within the scope of work described in Section 3 and in accordance with theOntario Building Code Act,as amended, and
+  1. the applicant agrees that the protective plumbing has been installed in a manner and within the scope of work described in Section 3 and, where applicable, in accordance with the Ontario Building Code Act, as amended, and any applicable City of Ottawa by-laws and Sewer Design Guideline requirements; and
+(By-law 2025-240)
   1. any applicable City of Ottawa by-laws and Sewer Design Guideline requirements; and
   1. the applicant has obtained the required permits.